mseri/kokoro-reader/README.md

 You can view all available high-quality voices by using the `/v?` command in interactive mode.
 The list includes American English, British English, and Italian voices.

-For other languages read <https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md>
+For additional languages and voice options, see the official documentation: <https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md>

 ### Voice Quality Grades